roydegeest/rakwireless-docs/docs/en-us/datasheet/rak2245-stamp/electrical-characteristics.md

 | **Operating Temperature** | Temperature Range | -40°C   |             | +85°C   |
 | **RF Input Power**        |                   |         |             | -15dBm  |

-::: tip Note
+::: warning ⚠️ WARNING
 Stress exceeding of one or more of the limiting values listed under "Absolute Maximum Ratings" may cause permanent damage to the radio module.
 :::

 ### Maximum ESD